Side Effects of Topical Finasteride: Review of Current Medical Literature

 - There were no reports of sexual side effects or irritation or redness reported.

 Caserini et al. conducted two pharmacokinetic studies on topical finasteride.
-In a randomized clinical study of 23 males, Caserini et al.5 (2014) compared topical finasteride 0.25% twice daily vs oral finasteride 1mg once daily for 7 days.
-They measured DHT and testosterone levels in the serum (systemic DHT levels).
+In a randomized clinical study of 23 males, Caserini et al.5 (2014) compared topical Finasteride 0.25% twice daily vs oral Finasteride 1mg once daily for seven days.
+They measured Dihydrotestosterone (DHT) and Testosterone levels in the serum (systemic DHT levels).

 - No sexual side effects were observed.